 We have also licensed from UNC rights to two patent families directed to treating CLN1 disease (also known as infantile Batten disease).
 The first patent family is directed to optimized CLN1 genes and expression cassettes for use in treating CLN1 disease, which has applications pending in the United States, Europe, and other geographical regions.
 One U.S. patent in the first patent family, U.S. Patent No. 11,504,435 (the "435 Patent"), was issued to UNC on November 22, 2022.
 The '435 Patent is entitled to 578 days of patent term adjustment, making its projected expiration date January 12, 2039.
 The second patent family is directed to treating CLN1 disease using a combination of intrathecal and intravenous administrations, which has applications pending in the United States, Europe and other geographical regions.
-Patents issuing from applications in the second patent family are not expected to expire before 2040.
-We have entered into agreements exclusively sublicensing these two CLN1 patent families to Taysha Gene Therapies.
+Patents issuing from applications in the second patent family will have a 20-year expiration date of no earlier than 2040.
+We have entered into agreements exclusively sublicensing these two CLN1 patent families to Taysha Gene Therapies, Inc.